lupyuen/lupyuen.github.io/src/testbot.md

 ostest_main: Exiting with status 0
 ```

-This __Test Evidence__ becomes a PR Comment (pic above).
-Yep we're ready to Merge the Pull Request into NuttX!
+The __Test Evidence__ becomes a PR Comment (pic above).
+With this evidence, we're ready to Merge the Pull Request into NuttX!

 [(See the __Extracted Log__)](https://github.com/apache/nuttx/pull/15756#issuecomment-2641300672)